Ashton-Tate: Ashton-Tate: IPO and dBASE III (1983–1985)

 By early 1984 InfoWorld estimated that Ashton-Tate was the world's sixth-largest microcomputer-software company. dBASE II reportedly had 70% of the microcomputer-database market, with more than 150,000 copies sold.
 Ashton-Tate published a catalog listing more than 700 applications written in the language, and more than 30 book, audio, video, and computer tutorials taught dBASE.
 Other companies produced hundreds of utilities that worked with the database, which Ratliff believed contributed to Ashton-Tate's success; "You might say it's because the software is incomplete.
 There are 'problems' with dBASE—omissions for other software developers to fill".
 He noted that "If they weren't with us, they'd be against us", and Cole promised to always notify third parties before announcing a new product or changing dBase's marketing.
 In May the company announced, and in July shipped, dBASE III as the successor to dBASE II.
 July also saw the release of Framework, an integrated office suite developed by Forefront Corporation and funded by Ashton-Tate.
 These were the company's first products released with copy protection schemes in an attempt to stop software piracy.

 dBASE III was the first release written in the C programming language to make it easier to support and port to other platforms.
 To facilitate the rewrite, an automatic conversion program was used to convert the original Vulcan code from CP/M Z-80 and DOS 8088 assembly language code into C, which resulted in the beginnings of a difficult to maintain legacy code base that would haunt the company for many years to come.
 This also had the side effect of making the program run somewhat slower, which was of some concern when it first shipped.
 As newer machines came out the problem was erased through increased performance of the hardware, and the "problem" simply went away.

 In fall 1984 the company had over 500 employees and was taking in $40 million a year in sales (with approximately $15 million in Europe), the vast majority of it from dBASE or related utilities.

+As of 1985 Forrester Research considered Ashton-Tate, Lotus Development, Microsoft, and Borland the "Big Four" of personal computer software.
+Softletter estimated that in 1986 the "Big Three" of Lotus (9%), Microsoft (8%), and Ashton-Tate (6%, more than $200 million) together had 23% of total revenue of the top 100 microcomputer software companies.
+Of the 15 million Americans who used a personal computer in their job, one eighth used dBASE.
+Computer Intelligence estimated in 1987 that Ashton-Tate had 67% of the Fortune 1000 PC database market, with Microrim second at 9%.
+It also estimated a 40% share of the presentation software market, with Lotus second at 20%; 17% of the word processor market, second to 25% for IBM and MicroPro; and 1% share of the financial analysis market.